 The University of Cambridge Department of Haematology is located at the Cambridge Biomedical Campus and the Wellcome Trust Genome Campus.
 It has laboratories in the Jeffrey Cheah Biomedical Centre, the Cambridge Institute for Medical Research, NHS National Blood and Transplant Blood Centre and the Sanger Institute.
-The Head of Department is Professor Tony Green.
+The Head of Department is Professor Brian Huntly.

 The department has four main goals: